Skip to main content

 Poland has signed bilateral agreements on cooperation in the field of higher education and science with around 100 countries in all regions of the world.
 They cover student, academic staff and expert exchanges and activities aimed at sharing information, experience and good practice.

-In accordance with the national legislation, foreigners, regardless of their nationality, have access to education in publicly funded school education institutions under the same conditions as Polish nationals until they reach the age of 18 or finish a post-primary school.
+In accordance with the national legislation, foreigners, regardless of their nationality, have access to education in publicly funded nursery schools and schools under the same conditions as Polish nationals until they reach the age of 18 or finish a post-primary school.
 The school education system also offers learning support in various forms to non-Polish pupils in compulsory education.
 As regards public schools which take adults and public higher education institutions, conditions of access are the same as for Polish nationals or very similar for, among others, nationals of EU member states, members states of the European Free Trade Association (EFTA) – signatories of the EEA Agreement and Switzerland.
 Other foreigners may receive financial support.
 For details, see ‘Pupil and Student Mobility’ in Chapter 13.1 and ‘Student Mobility’ in Chapter 13.2.

 Poland has put in place tools facilitating recognition based on European initiatives.
 These include: